thillaidevi/Task7/README.md

 "#Task7"
-Codings can be viewd in task7.sql
+Codings can be viewd in task7.sql.
-Codings exported from mysql workbench is saved in imbd.sql Please download and check the screenshots from the word document.
+Codings exported from mysql workbench is saved in imbd.sql.

 Thanks